AstroCB/AssumeZero-Bot/README.md

     "playlists": {string: playlistObj},
     // A map from user IDs to name aliases (which can be used in commands) "aliases": {string: string},
+    // A map from pin names to stored pins for the chat including sender and time info "pinned": {string: pinObj},
+    // A map from event names to stored events for the chat including time and RSVP info "events": {string: eventObj},
+    // A map from mention group names to lists of user IDs representing their members "mentionGroups": {string: [string]},
     // A flag that records whether the thread is a group "isGroup": bool,
     // A map from first names of thread members to user IDs